watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 52: 2017-Feb-26
+**Today's Progress**  Day 2 of [Code The City 8](https://github.com/CodeTheCity/CTC8) One of our team of three was too ill to attend the hack weekend today.
+I wrote some rudimentary code to acess the SQLite database of feeds which is eveloving quickly.
+The bot demands a two phrase command in the form 'theme place' such as 'music Aberdeen' or 'exhibition Forfar'.
+This is too rigid.
+Also the terseness of some RSS feeds leaves us very short of material to work with.
+We extended the database to have two new fields: Categories and Tags.
+The first can be found in one of thr RSS - and possibly inferred from the other ones.
+We're going to generate the second.
+The bot code is lagging behind for now.

+** Thoughts ** Another successful, productive hack weekend with great people who wanted to keep working as we shut down a close of play, day 2!

+### Day 51: 2017-Feb-25
+**Today's Progress**  Day 1 of [Code The City 8](https://github.com/CodeTheCity/CTC8).
+We had almost 40 attendees who identified 6 projects to work on.
+I added new Github repos for each, added teams to support them and invited team members to participate.
+I also was part of the team working on the project[stuff-happens](https://github.com/CodeTheCity/stuff-happens) to deevelop a chatbot to answer questions about events across multiple local authorities' areas derived from their RSS events feeds.

+**Thoughts** The quality of the RSS events feeds which we are dealing with varies enormously.

+### Day 50: 2017-Feb-24

+**Today's Progress**  Preparing for Code The City #8.
+I've set up [this repo](https://github.com/CodeTheCity/CTC8) to act as a parent place for the whole weekend.
+Having done that I ran back though and did the same for CTC4, CTC5, CTC6 and CTC7.
+I then added links to projects at each of those weekends.
+This exposed quite a few projects which only had stub repos - or none at all.
+We need to manage this better!

+**Thoughts** How to improve your stats on Github in one day of activity.

+### Day 49: 2017-Feb-22
+**Today's Progress** Carrying on with the Freecodecamp execises and challenges.

+**Thoughts** Missing Python - but hope to get back to that for a while this weekend.

 ### Day 48: 2017-Feb-21
 **Today's Progress** Completed Object Oriented and Functional Programming.
 Now started on Basic Algorithm Scripting.